Second Protectorate Parliament: Naylor case

 On Palm Sunday 1656 James Naylor, a Quaker, reenacted the arrival of Christ in Jerusalem by riding a horse into Bristol attended by followers who sang "Holy, holy, holy" and strewed the way with their garments.
 Although Naylor denied that he was impersonating Jesus, this act outraged many in Parliament in what was seen as an act of blasphemy.
 There was consensus in the House that Naylor should be punished.
 However while the House of Commons could pass, and had in recent times passed, acts of attainder against people, it was questioned whether the House could invoke a judicial procedure like that of the now disbanded House of Lords.
 After much debate and looking at old precedents, the House concluded that it had the right to act in a judicial capacity.
 So they tried Naylor and passed the following resolution for his blasphemy:

 Acceptance of the Humble Petition and Advice

-After some thought Cromwell declined the crown as embodied in the Humble Petition.
-The Naylor case had showed that the members of Parliament were less religiously tolerant than the constitution allowed, and the assumption of judicial powers by the House, worried many in the House, the Grandees in the Army, and Cromwell.
+After some thought, Cromwell declined the crown as embodied in the Humble Petition.
+The Naylor case had shown that the members of Parliament were less religiously tolerant than the constitution allowed, and the assumption of judicial powers by the House, worried many in the House, the Grandees in the Army, and Cromwell.
 So encouraged, Cromwell with the support of the Grandees, pressed the house for a second chamber.

 After modifications had been made to the Humble Petition, Cromwell agreed to the new constitution and in June 1657 he was reinstated as Lord Protector under the articles of the Humble Petition and Advice.
 Parliament then went into recess for the summer.